-In light of the COVID-19 pandemic, for the safety of all involved persons, including our directors, employees and stockholders, and taking into account recent federal, state and local guidance that has been issued, we have determined that the 2021 Annual Meeting will be held in a virtual meeting format only, via the internet, with no physical in-person meeting.
+For ease of attendance, we have determined that the 2022 Annual Meeting will be held in a virtual meeting format only, via the internet, with no physical in-person meeting.
 If you plan to participate in the virtual meeting, please see the Questions and Answers section below.
 Stockholders will be able to attend, vote and submit questions (both before, and for a portion of, the meeting) via the internet.

 In the event of an adjournment, postponement or emergency that may change the Annual Meeting's time or date, Acutus will make an announcement, issue a press release or post information at www.acutusmedical.com to notify stockholders, as appropriate.
-If you have any questions or need assistance in voting your shares, please write to Acutus Investor Relations at 2210 Faraday Ave, Suite 100, Carlsbad, CA 92008 or by email at Investors@acutus.com.
+If you have any questions or need assistance in voting your shares, please write to Acutus Investor Relations at 2210 Faraday Ave, Suite 100, Carlsbad, CA 92008 or by email at investors@acutus.com.

-By Order of the Board of Directors Tom Sohn Senior Vice President, General Counsel & Secretary Carlsbad, California ALL STOCKHOLDERS ARE CORDIALLY INVITED TO VIRTUALLY ATTEND THE ANNUAL MEETING.
+By Order of the Board of Directors Tom Sohn Senior Vice President, General Counsel & Secretary Carlsbad, California

+ALL STOCKHOLDERS ARE CORDIALLY INVITED TO VIRTUALLY ATTEND THE ANNUAL MEETING.
 WHETHER OR NOT YOU EXPECT TO ATTEND THE ANNUAL MEETING, PLEASE COMPLETE, DATE, SIGN AND RETURN THE PROXY CARD, OR VOTE OVER THE TELEPHONE OR INTERNET AS INSTRUCTED IN THESE MATERIALS, AS PROMPTLY AS POSSIBLE IN ORDER TO ENSURE YOUR REPRESENTATION AT THE ANNUAL MEETING.
 EVEN IF YOU HAVE VOTED BY PROXY, YOU MAY STILL VOTE IF YOU ATTEND THE ANNUAL MEETING.
 PLEASE NOTE, HOWEVER, THAT IF YOUR SHARES ARE HELD OF RECORD BY A BROKER, BANK OR OTHER NOMINEE AND YOU WISH TO VOTE AT THE ANNUAL MEETING, YOU MUST OBTAIN A PROXY ISSUED IN YOUR NAME FROM THAT RECORD HOLDER IN ORDER TO BE ENTITLED TO VOTE AT THE ANNUAL MEETING.